chiragkadam-07/My-Projects/LOOKER/README.md

 - Identified the structure of the target table and extracted relevant information into a structured format and Saved the data locally.

 ### 2. Data Analysis:
-- Imported the scraped data into a MySQL database for and performing analysis.
+- Imported the scraped data into a MySQL database for performing analysis.
 - Utilized SQL queries to explore patterns within the dataset.

 ### 3. Visualization: